 - 1 small butternut squash, peeled, deseeded and diced

 - Heat up a medium size sauce pan with oil.
 Sweat of the onion and garlic for a couple of minutes.

 - Add the squash and seasoning, sauté until golden brown.

-- Pour in the coconut milk and reduce by half to cook of the alcohol and prevent bitterness.
+- Pour in the coconut milk and reduce by half.

 - Add the double cream and cook on low heat until the squash is soft and blend the sauce until smooth.